 Who the hell is that looking back at me in the mirror?

 The other topic that has been rolling around in my brain since meeting Eldred is how we treat ourselves as we age.
 It seems we might be listening to the constant negative narrative about aging.
 Our culture is obsessed with youth and beauty, so we feel less and less worthy as we age.

 We all wonder, who am I if I’m not attractive?, who am I if I can’t contribute?

 I understand nobody enjoys slowly resembling an old, wrinkly potato, but we can choose to shine our inner light.
-1 Peter 3:3-4 Your beauty should not come from outward adornment, such as elaborate hairstyles and the wearing of gold jewelry or fine clothes.
-Rather, it should be that of your inner self, the unfading beauty of a gentle and quiet spirit, which is of great worth in the God’s sight.
+1 Peter 3:3-4 Your beauty should not come from outward adornments, such as elaborate hairstyles and the wearing of gold jewelry or beautiful clothes.
+Instead, it should be that of your inner self, the unfading beauty of a gentle and quiet spirit, which is of great worth in God’s sight.
 2 Corinthians 4:16 Therefore, do not lose heart.
-Though outwardly we are wasting away, yet inwardly we are being renewed each day.
+Though outwardly, we are wasting away, yet inwardly we are being renewed each day.

 WOW, three Bible quotes in one Blog post, Auntie Lee-Lee is full of the spirit today!
 Can I get an Amen!

 Give me a second while I get my tambourine out and listen to Dolly Parton sing Go Tell It On The Mountain